 Cience is interesting because they mix human research with technology, which sounds expensive but can be worth it for specialized markets.
 Their team digs deep into company backgrounds and finds the exact decision-makers you need to reach.
 I’ve seen them identify contacts at companies with very specific technical requirements—the kind of research that would take your team weeks.

 The personalized outreach sequences they create are based on actual research, not just mail merge templates.
 They’ll mention a company’s recent expansion or technology stack in the first email.
-It’s account-based marketing done right, focusing resources on high-value targets instead of spraying and praying with generic messages.
+It’s account-based marketing done right, focusing resources on high-value leads instead of spraying and praying with generic messages.

 Cience’s Key Features